prod-feng/slurm_tools/README.md

 ```
 slurm_nodes_perf.py
 ```
-list all under utilized, or over scribed compute nodes and the jobs on them. good for regular users.
+list all under utilized, or over scribed compute nodes and the jobs on them.
+Good for regular users.
 The output s like:

 ```
 Load    CPUs  Node    Job